USSF-ORBIT/ussf-portal-client/docs/development.md

 1. **Install [Docker](https://www.docker.com/products/docker-desktop)**

-   - We're using Docker to build & run the application.
+   - We're using Docker for local development, and to build & run the application in production.
    - Since we are _not_ using Docker as a full development environment, you will still need to check your node version and install packages (in order to do things like run tests, linting, Storybook, etc. on your local machine).

 1. **Check your node version: `node -v`**